Generative Adversarial Network for Probabilistic Forecast of Random Dynamical System: Numerical experiments

 \subsection{Lorenz System}

 We now investigate the behaviors of CR-GAN by using the random Lorenz system \cite{Gradisek00};

 in which $\eta_i$ denotes the Gaussian white noise.
-The sampling interval of the time series data set is $\delta t = 0.01$.
-Fig. \ref{fig:Lorenz_data} shows the time series data.
+The sampling interval of the time series data is $\delta t = 0.01$.
+The length of the time series data to train the model is $4\times 10^5$.
 For the random Lorenz system, we mainly consider CR-GAN, CR-GAN-D$_1$ and CR-GAN-D$_5$, because, while CR-GAN-M$_n$ shows a similar performance with CR-GAN-D$_n$, it is difficult to tune the two free parameters, $\lambda_1$ and $\lambda_2$.
 In the training, $\lambda_1 = 500$ and $\gamma = 0.2$ are used for all the models.

 Fig. \ref{fig:Lorenz_sample} shows ten trajectories from the Monte Carlo simulation of CR-GAN-D$_5$.
 The time series data for $t\in[-100,0]$ are used to make a prediction of the next 200 time steps.
 In Fig. \ref{fig:Lorenz_sample} (a), it is shown that there is a bifurcation of the trajectories of $x_t$ right after the prediction begins.
 On the other hand, the trajectories of $z_t$ show oscillatory patterns similar to the ground truth data.